-Jason recently wrote up a simple recipe to allow membership checkout in a modal window.
+Jason recently wrote up a simple recipe to allow membership checkout in a popup or modal window.
 This allows you to create a button (in any page, post, widget) that will instantly display the membership checkout form.
 Read on for more information, how to set it up, and some notes.

 How it Works